Pregnant Anna Duggar To Play Larger Role On Upcoming Season Of ‘Counting On’

 When Counting On premiered in 2015, Anna Duggar helped attract viewers to her in-laws’ new reality series by tearfully sharing her thoughts about her husband’s bad behavior.
 TLC had canceled 19 Kids and Counting a few months earlier in response to Josh Duggar’s sexual molestation scandal, and the network was testing the waters for a possible new reality series starring the Duggar family.
 TLC did this by airing a three-part special centered on the older Duggar children.
 It was titled Jill & Jessa: Counting On, but many viewers tuned in to hear Anna’s words.
 They wanted to know if she was going to stay with Josh or leave him after he admitted to cheating on her.

 Josh was undergoing treatment at a Christian rehab center while his family’s special was being filmed, and Anna Duggar slowly receded into the background of the Counting On series after her husband returned home.
 However, now that she’s pregnant, Anna is a valuable asset once again.
 Births are always a big draw for Duggar fans, as evidenced by past ratings for the Duggar family’s TV series.
 As reported by the Ashley’s Reality Roundup, 2.5 million viewers tuned in to watch Jessa Duggar give birth to Spurgeon on Counting On.
 The birth of Jill Duggar’s first child on 19 Kids and Counting attracted 2.9 million viewers, according to Showbuzz Daily.
-Compare these ratings to Season 3 finale of Counting On, which had just 1.2 million viewers.
+Compare these ratings to the Season 3 finale of Counting On, which had just 1.2 million viewers.

 The birth of Josh and Anna Duggar’s baby boy could give Counting On a ratings boost, and some of Josh’s fiercest critics might even be curious enough to tune in to that episode; perhaps they’ll want to see how the show’s production company manages to keep Josh’s face off of TV this time around.
 According to the Daily Mail, editors used a fake sun glare to hide Josh from sight during Jinger Duggar’s wedding special.
 Anna’s husband has reportedly been banned from appearing on Counting On, but he’ll continue benefiting from the show as long as his wife is getting paid for her appearances on it.